abmarnie/godot-architecture-organization-advice/README.md

 17. private methods
 18. subclasses
 ```
-The same rules can be applied in C# (potentially including nested lightweight `struct` type declarations up at the top with `enum` type declarations).
+The same rules can be applied in C# (put nested lightweight `struct` declarations up at the top, next to `enum` declarations).

 [[Back to top.]](#game-project-architecture-and-organization-advice-for-godot-40)